Wintellect/MSLearn/Object-Oriented Programming in Python/includes/1-create-class.md

 	- The keyword `class`
 	- The class name ("myClass")
-	- A colon to indicate that the end of the `class` statement
+	- A colon marking the end of the `class` statement

 	Notice that the next line is indented.
 This is important!
 Python uses indentation to indicate structure.
 In this case, the call to the `print()` function is part of `myClass`.